paramraghavan/sparksql-awsglue/join-strategies/README.md

   when explicitly specified to use broadcast join or change the default threshold).
 - You can’t make changes to the broadcasted relation, after broadcast.
 Even if you do, they won’t be available to the worker nodes(because the copy is already shipped).
+- this disables auto broadcast,spark.conf.set("spark.sql.autoBroadcastJoinThreshold", -1),
+= When we disable auto broadcast Spark will use standard SortMergeJoin
+- When we disable auto broadcast Spark will use standard SortMergeJoin, but it can be forced to use BroadcastHashJoin with broadcast hint, df1.join(broadcast(df2), df1.id==df2.id, "inner").explain()

 ## Shuffle hash join
 ![img_3.png](img_3.png)
+Shuffle happens because we have some kind of operation - join , group by, which involves joing data across partitions.

-Shuffle Hash Join, as the name indicates works by shuffling both datasets - Step #1.
-So the same keys from both sides end up in the same partition or task.
+Shuffle Hash Join - the data is stored in different executors.
+With Shuffle join rows having the same value of join key are brought into one executor and merged together here.
+As the name indicates works by shuffling both datasets - Step #1.
+So the same keys from both sides end up in the same executor.
 Once the data is shuffled, the smallest of the two will be hashed into buckets, Step #2.
 Step #3 - a hash join is performed with the bigger partition within the same task.

 Shuffle Hash Join is different from Broadcast Hash Join because the entire dataset is not broadcasted instead both datasets are shuffled and then the smallest side data is hashed and bucketed and hash joined with the bigger side in all the partitions.

 **Things to Note:**
 - Only supported for ‘=’ join.